WAZJACk85/CARSALES_ADMINDASHBOARD/README.md

 # INTRODUCTION

 Hi, This app loads either an Admin or Customer Ordering and Stock Search Panel/Dashboard.
-You stast by logging in, as a customer username or Admin/staff username.
-Depedning on which you login as you will be presented with a different user interface.
+You start by logging in, as a customer username or Admin/staff username.
+Depending on which you login as you will be presented with a different user interface.
 The purpose of the app is to:-

 * Allow user to order new cars that exist on DB system;
 * Allow user to create a new car Itenary stock item with relevant features;